AshitaSharmaa/Python/AmazonPriceTracker/README.md

-# Track the product price and when its price gets lower than the specified price, it will send me an email which
+# Track the product price and when its price gets lower than the specified price, it will send an email

-include the title of the product, the current price and a link to buy the product.
+The email includes the title of the product, the current price and a link to buy the product.

 Here I used Web scraping using beautiful soap to get hold of the price.
 Using Python programming, the comparioson has been made to check the price if it gets lower than $100.